robotgnchallenge/challenge2023_client/README.md

 Please configure CUDA, cuDNN, and tensorflow-gpu environments that match your NVIDIA GPU.

 # ERROR3: ROS_MASTER_URI port [10241] does not match this roscore [11311]
-# [IMPORTANT] Only for debugging and development, your submission docker should run in an isolated ROS master
+# [IMPORTANT] Only for debugging and development, your submission docker should run in an isolated ROS master.
+# The ROS MASTER PORT will change in evaluation, do not trying to access the server ROS master, please access data and control robot via socket message.
 export ROS_MASTER_URI=http://127.0.0.1:10241

 ```